kubernetes/enhancements/keps/sig-scheduling/5981-dra-sharing-affinity/README.md

   schedulable capacity during rollout or migration
-- If a driver declares `sharingAffinity` on a device but no claims ever provide `StructuredParameters`, that device becomes effectively unschedulable for sharing workloads — all claims are filtered out by the "Strict Gating" rule
+- If a driver declares `sharingAffinity` on a device but no claims ever provide `StructuredParameters`, that device becomes effectively unschedulable for sharing workloads — all claims are filtered out by the "Strict Gating" rule.
+  Drivers should coordinate with workload teams to ensure claims include `StructuredParameters` before enabling `sharingAffinity` on devices.
+- The scheduler now depends on decoding a well-known JSON schema from opaque config — a new coupling that didn't exist before.
+If the schema evolves, backward compatibility must be maintained across scheduler versions.
+- Affinity locks are purely in-memory with no API or status field to inspect which devices are locked to which values.
+Debugging lock state requires scheduler logs.

 ## Alternatives

 ### Claim-side SharingAffinity (on DeviceRequest)

-An alternative design places `SharingAffinity` on the `DeviceRequest` within ResourceClaim, allowing the user to define it per workload:
+Instead of using StructuredParameters in opaque config to supply constraint values, an alternative design adds a dedicated `SharingAffinity` field on `DeviceRequest` within ResourceClaim:

 ```go
 type DeviceRequest struct {